St Marks History Through The Years

 The number of children on the register has now reached 607.

 01.08.05 Miss Margaret D Entwistle and a 17 year old Miss Violet Haslam join the staff.

 Mr Alfred Tinsley joins the staff at St Marks.

 The Pupil Teacher System is abandoned.J W Marsh begins his duties as curate at St Marks Church.

-Ex pupil Robert Dunlop who became a Pupil Teacher is now fully qualified Teacher at the age of 17.
+Ex pupil Robert Dunlop who was a Pupil Teacher is now fully qualified Teacher at the age of 17.

 Teacher Elizabeth Mary Eccles leaves the school.

 The school swimming team win the Haslam Silver Shield just one year after the school sent pupils for swimming lessons.